open-telemetry/sig-end-user/end-user-interviews/README.md

 ## What are end user interviews?

-- The OpenTelemetry community conducts end user interviews to gather high fidelity information from users though synchronous discussions to learn about their challenges, preferences, and behaviors regarding OpenTelemetry.
+- The OpenTelemetry community conducts end user interviews to gather high fidelity information from users through synchronous discussions to learn about their challenges, preferences, and behaviors regarding OpenTelemetry.

 ## Why do these interviews happen?